CSIS-iLab/india-states/_analysis/states-update-february-2-2023.md

 is_analysis: true
 content_type: analysis
 title: 'States Update: February 2, 2023'
-date: 2023-01-25 05:00:00 +0000
+date: 2023-02-02 05:00:00 +0000
 tags: []
-excerpt: 'Election Commission of India notifies the date for elections in Tripura, Meghalaya, and Nagaland; Delhi proposes the Draft DERC (Business Plan) Regulations 2023 aimed at reducing return on equity for private generation, distribution, and transmission companies; Goa approves the Goa Land Revenue Code (Amendment) Bill, 2023 to ease licensing for mining and related approvals; Maharashtra amends the Building Reconstruction Policy easing reconstruction decisions; and more.   '
+excerpt: 'Madhya Pradesh promulgates the Madhya Pradesh Facilitation of Establishment and Operation of Industries Ordinance-2023, allowing industries to operate without approvals for 3 years; Bihar approves planning areas for 10 districts, paving the way for urban master plans in the areas; Andhra Pradesh announces decision to implement Revamped Distribution Sector Scheme (RDSS) to strengthen the state’s power distribution system; Ministry of New & Renewable Energy announced increase in the Central Financial Assistance (CFA) for residential rooftop solar installations; and more. '
 states: []
 sectors: []
 subsectors: []